-When choosing a degree you're deciding what it is you are most interested in learning about.
-It's important to know that for any bachelor's degree at university you're required to complete a major, which is an area that you will specialise in.
-By studying a double major, essentially you're choosing to specialise in two areas rather than just one.
+In any bachelor's degree at university, you're required to complete a major, or an area that you will specialise in.
+By studying a double major, you are opting to specialise in two areas rather than one.

-A double degree and a combined degree are possible pathways to completing two specialisations.
-Ultimately your choice of pathway will be determined by the course you wish to pursue, what else you want to learn as part of your degree, and what your goals are.
+A double degree and a combined degree are two different ways of completing two specialisations.
+Ultimately your choice between them will be determined by the course you wish to pursue, what else you want to learn as part of your degree, and what your goals are.

 So is a double major for you?
-Here's why we think it's a valuable choice.
+Here's the top four reasons why we think it's a valuable choice.